-An April 2019 report by the Bureau of Justice Statistics on county and city jail populations however, showed that in 2017, whites outnumbered African Americans held in jail by almost 50 percent.
+However, an April 2019 report by the Bureau of Justice Statistics on county and city jail populations showed that in 2017, whites outnumbered African Americans in jail by almost 50 percent.

 The Pretrial Justice Institute, whose core mission is to eliminate financially secured bail, proudly highlights on its website the following statement:

 Really?
-Does that include people that commit murder, rape, sexual assault, trafficking, crimes against children, kidnapping, robbery and other violent crimes too?
-In other words, just release everyone, no matter their crime or criminal history, and hope they come back to court and not commit future criminal acts?
+Does that include people that commit murder, rape, sexual assault, trafficking, crimes against children, kidnapping, robbery, and other violent crimes too?
+So, in other words, release everyone, no matter their crime or criminal history, and hope they return to court and do not commit future criminal acts?

-Cherise Fanno Burdeen, Chief Executive Officer the Pretrial Justice Institute, has equated the bail system to a “ransom,” where payment is demanded for release.
+Cherise Fanno Burdeen, Chief Executive Officer of the Pretrial Justice Institute, has equated the bail system to a “ransom,” where payment is demanded release.

 Under that scenario, if the defendant fails to appear, no one will go looking for them.
-Bail agents are financially responsible to ensure defendants appear for court.
-And if they don’t, bail agents will look for them and will find them using their own resources and not the taxpayer’s.
+Instead, bail agents are financially responsible for ensuring defendants appear in court.
+And if they don’t, bail agents will look for them and find them using their resources and, not taxpayers.

 If there is no punishment for criminal activity, there can be no solution toward a path of rehabilitation.
-Non secured release for truly indigent or poor individuals who have committed a low-level, non-violent crime is acceptable.
-For those who commit more serious offenses and/or have prior criminal histories, financially secured bail is acceptable.
+Non-secured release for needy individuals who have committed a low-level, non-violent crime is acceptable.
+For those who commit more serious offenses and have prior criminal histories, financially secured bail is proper.

 Eliminating the Constitutional right to bail, as outlined in the Bill of Rights as a wholesale option, is not acceptable.